SPDM-Team/ArceusX-V3-Scripts/README.md

 **Create your own Arceus X script with our UI Library in 3 steps!**

+⚠️ The script will run exclusively in Arceus X executor.

+---

 1. Include the library in a new variable `ArceusUI` by loading the following url via loadstring:
 ```lua
 local ArceusUI = loadstring(game:HttpGet("https://raw.githubusercontent.com/SPDM-Team/ArceusX-V3-Scripts/main/ArceusUI.lua"))()